-- A good way to keep the cookie dough logs round is to place the rolls on a plastic flower former used for making fondant flowers, or cut a paper towel roll in half and place the dough into the cut-out half.
+- A good way to keep the cookie dough logs round is to place the rolls on a bed of rice, or cut a paper towel roll in half and place the dough into the cut-out half.

 - Shortbread dough will keep well for up to a week in the fridge before being baked.

 - The rolled dough can be frozen for three months.
 To bake the cookies, let the dough thaw slightly and slice and bake as directed.
 You want the dough to be firm when you slice it.

 - I have not frozen this dough with the sprinkles so I can't guarantee that they will stick when the dough thaws.
 I must try this though!